• Home

 Big Deal

-This morning's release of the fourth-quarter AICPA and CIMA Economic Outlook Survey provides a measure of the sentiment among 241 U.S. Chief executive officers, chief financial officers, controllers, and other high-ranking finance executives.
+The fourth-quarter AICPA and CIMA Economic Outlook Survey released this morning measures the sentiment of 241 U.S. CEOs, CFOs, controllers, and other senior finance leaders.

 “Despite a slight dip in economic optimism, we’re seeing a mixed picture beneath the topline figure,” Tom Hood, EVP of Business Engagement and Growth at the Association of International Certified Professional Accountants, the alliance formed by AICPA and CIMA, said in a statement.
 “The good news is executives feel more confident in their own companies, reflected in modest gains in profit and revenue projections.”